-Pictured: Shelbie Engler, CMA, AAS, a nurse at Crescent Community Health Center, talks with a patient in the Brain Health Clinic.
+Pictured: Jon Decker, director of Crescent Community Health Center’s Brain Health Clinic.
 Located in Dubuque’s Washington Neighborhood, the center serves many residents who have historically lacked access to resources.

 Julie Homb, a licensed therapist in Dubuque, has seen an increase in the number of people seeking counseling since the beginning of 2020 — and in the long run, that could be a positive sign.

 “I can see a little spark, a little bit of light where it’s normalized to have a conversation about our brain health,” she says.
 “The pandemic has actually shown us that it’s OK to reach out.”